AlaaAElshafei/Rere-Medicine/README.md

 # Nearby-Restaurants-Tracking
-An Android Application to list the nearby restaurants using your current location.
+An Android Application to list the nearby Rere-Medicine using your current location.

 The Application contains the following features: